 Minor modifications to the NI01 peptide sequence have generated a family of novel therapeutics with a wide range of potent antibacterial activity.
 These variants have the potential to be successful in the treatment of pneumonia and surface skin infections such as impetigo.
 Their development will follow success of the MRSA decolonisation programme.

-You can follow the progress of our developments below.
+You can download a PDF outlining the progress of our developments below.

 £1.2m SBRI-funded two year R&D project begins, taking our lead compound NI01 through a full pre-clinical ADMET work-up.